Get to know the types of coastal storms that typically affect New York City.

 Coastal Storm Terminology:

-- TROPICAL STORM: A tropical cyclone with sustained winds between 39 mph and 73 mph
+- TROPICAL STORM: A tropical cyclone with sustained winds of 39 mph to 73 mph.

-- HURRICANE WARNING: Issued when hurricane conditions are expected within 36 hours
+- HURRICANE WARNING: An announcement that hurricane conditions are expected within a specified area.
+The warning is issued 36 hours before tropical-storm-force winds are predicted to occur..

 - STORM SURGE: Water pushed toward the shore by the force of the winds swirling around the storm.
 Learn more about storm surge